kubernetes/website/content/en/docs/contribute/localization.md

 3. Approvers review and merge feature branches into the development branch.

-4. Periodically, an approver merges the development branch to its source branch.
+4. Periodically, an approver merges the development branch to its source branch, usually by opening and approving a new pull request.
+We recommend to squash the commits in [a single commit with multiple authors](https://help.github.com/en/articles/creating-a-commit-with-multiple-authors) before approving the pull request.

 Repeat steps 1-4 as needed until the localization is complete.
 For example, subsequent German development branches would be: `dev-1.12-de.2`, `dev-1.12-de.3`, etc.